greenorbitspace/hub/userguide/content/en/docs/glossary/t/trace-gas-detection.md

 ---
 title: Trace Gas Detection
 ref: trace-gas-detection
+weight: 1
+exported_at: '2025-06-16T15:03:01.284802+00:00'
-description: Trace gas detection refers to the methods and technologies used to identify and measure the concentration of trace gases in the environment.
-These gases, often present in very low concentrations, can include pollutants, greenhouse gases, and other substances that may have significant impacts on air quality and climate.
+definition: 'Trace Gas Detection: The process of identifying and measuring the concentration of trace gases in the atmosphere or other environments, often used in scientific research and environmental monitoring to assess air quality and the presence of specific gases.'
-notion_page_id: 214d6625-c679-8022-8f40-cf1b76d0f18a
-exported_at: '2025-06-16T14:22:52.455382+00:00'
 tags:
 - Research
-category:
+id: GL214
+categories:
 - Space & Technology
-id: GL214
 ---